Node to Rust, Day 13: Demystifying Results & Options

 Wrap-up

-s are everywhere in Rust.
+Options and Results are everywhere in Rust.
 You should try thinking in terms of them right away.
 Enums themselves are everywhere, for that matter.
-You will often find its better to return or accept values in terms of enums instead of magic values like strings or numbers and booleans that mean more than just true
+You will often find its better to return or accept values in terms of enums instead of magic values like strings or numbers and booleans that mean more than just true or false.

 As always, you can reach me personally on twitter at @jsoverson, the Candle team at @candle_corp, and our Discord channel.